ants in pants

 1. The young students just can’t sit still; they must have ants in their pants.

-2. The children are always jumping out of their seats and running all around, They seems to have ants in their pants.
+2. The children are always jumping out of their seats and running all around.
+They seem to have ants in their pants.

 3. She was very excited to be going to the party that night and had ants in her pants all day.

-4. Can’t you sit still for minute?
+4. Can’t you sit still for a minute?
 Do you have ants in your pants?

 5. He had ants in his pants – he could not wait to get started on his new adventure trip.

-6. His five year old daughter has ants in her pants.
-She keeps running around never can keep still for moment.
+6. His five-year-old daughter has ants in her pants.
+She keeps running around and can never keep still for a moment.

 7. He was looking forward to the expedition and had ants in his pants, but we were not supposed to start for another couple of hours.

-8. He had ants in his pants when he learnt that he had been selected for the program.
+8. He had ants in his pants when he learned that he had been selected for the program.

 9. He had ants in his pants waiting for the news and jumped every time he heard someone walk by the door.